aldoiljazi2/Convention/CodingStyle.md

 }
 ```

+- Statement

-- Statements should be one per line.
+One per line.

 ```JavaScript
 var a = 0;